 Extracting from the material lineages of clay as repository, relic, and technological tool, Maya Gauvin navigates the interstices of personal narrative, historical archetypes and world-creating myths.
-Through automatic investigations, Hayley Dawn Muir playfully touches on notions of romanticism, alienation, psychedelics, and spirituality.
-Drake Pickel’s 3D graphic images combine Western Classical forms with elements of the cyborg and the seductive language of advertising to express the anxieties of being human in a consumerist and technologically-driven culture.
-Labour-intensive mediums (felting, soft sculpture, costumes) are a therapeutic exercise for Evan Sproat who creates toy-like objects that address socio-political traumas and rework ideas of morality and sexuality in an effort to formulate new foundations for human relationships.
+Chrome Destroyer’s 3D graphic images combine Western Classical forms with elements of the cyborg and the seductive language of advertising to express the anxieties of being human in a consumerist and technologically-driven culture.
+Teresa Holly illustrates imagined beings drawn in malleable and grotesques poses with masked, stacked, exchangeable heads that all together ooze a sense of social performance—are they exposing or concealing their hidden selves?
+Labour-intensive textile mediums (felting, soft sculpture, costume) are a therapeutic exercise for Evan Sproat who creates toy-like objects that address socio-political traumas and rework ideas of morality and sexuality in an effort to formulate new foundations for human relationships.

-Using the mediums of photography, 3D graphics, performance, fabric, and sculpture, these artists invite us to dive into the well of the collective unconscious to see what it holds.
+Using paper, 3D graphics, performance, textiles, and ceramic, these artists invite us to dive into the well of the collective unconscious to see what it holds.

-Through a playful implementation of installation, performance, craft, soft sculpture, print, and woodworking, EVAN SPROAT uses time-intensive mediums as a therapeutic exercise to consider his position within the context of contemporary identity politics.
-Particularly, his use of play and toy-like objects are used to address socio-political traumas, rework ideas of morality and sexuality with aims to formulate a new foundation for how people might interact in the real world.
-Sproat is a prairie-raised, Vancouver based artist who holds a BFA from Emily Carr University of Art + Design (2018).
+Through a playful explorations of installation, performance, craft, soft sculpture, print, and woodworking, EVAN SPROAT uses time-intensive mediums as a therapeutic exercise to consider his position within the context of contemporary identity politics.
+Particularly, his use of play and toy-like objects are used to address socio-political traumas, embed certain ideas of morality and sexuality with aims to formulate a new foundation for how people might interact in the real world.
+Sproat is a prairie-raised, Vancouver based artist who holds a BFA from Emily Carr University of Art + Design.